Welcome to URMC Flow Cytometry Resources

 - 4-laser, 18-color FACSAria-II

 Both cell sorters are housed in dedicated laboratories and contained within Baker Bio-Protect biosafety hoods and equipped with Aerosol Management Containment systems to allow for BSL-2 and BSL-2+ cell sorting.
 These systems can do two- and four- way sorting, as well as single cell sorting into 96-well plates using the Automated Cell Deposition System.
-The cell sorters are operated by FCC staff, and operate from 10 am – 9 pm (M-T) and 10 am -6 pm on Friday.
+The cell sorters are operated by FCC staff, and have evening hours available Tuesday-Thursday.

 In addition to standard flow cytometry, the FCC is equipped with a 4-laser, 12-channel Amnis ImageStream X imaging flow cytometer.
 This tool allows researchers to capture multispectral images of cells at rates of up to 5,000 cells a minute through 10 fluorescent channels and 2 brightfield channels.
 The system allows for novel applications such as internalization, co-localization, translocation assays.
 The system is also equipped with a 96 well autosampler for high throughput screening assays.